JEdward7777/js-translation-helps-proxy/docs/OPENAI_API.md

 # OpenAI-Compatible API (Interface 4)

-The OpenAI-Compatible API provides a familiar REST interface for accessing Translation Helps tools, with automatic tool execution and baked-in filters for consistent behavior.
+The OpenAI-Compatible API provides a **proxy to OpenAI's API** with automatic Translation Helps tool injection and baked-in filters for consistent behavior.

 ## Overview

-**Interface 4** provides an OpenAI-compatible REST API with:
+**Interface 4** provides an OpenAI-compatible REST API that acts as a **proxy** to OpenAI's API with:
-- `/v1/chat/completions` endpoint for chat-based interactions
+- Automatic injection of Translation Helps tools
-- Automatic tool calling and execution
+- Iterative tool calling with local execution
-- **Baked-in filters**: `language=en`, `organization=unfoldingWord`, filter book/chapter notes
+- **Baked-in filters**: `language=en`, `organization=unfoldingWord`
-- Compatible with OpenAI client libraries
+- Compatible with any OpenAI model (gpt-4o-mini, gpt-4, gpt-3.5-turbo, etc.)
 - Runs on CloudFlare Workers

 ## Key Features

+### OpenAI API Proxy

+Interface 4 **proxies requests to OpenAI's actual API**, not a fake model:

+- Uses your OpenAI API key from the `Authorization` header
+- Supports any OpenAI model you have access to
+- Returns real OpenAI responses
+- Automatically injects Translation Helps tools into requests
+- Executes tool calls locally with baked-in filters

 ### Baked-In Filters